 Representative Litigation Matters

-•Represented applicants and opposers in opposition proceedings before the Trademark Trial and Appeal Board of the United States Patent and Trademark Office.
+•Represented applicants and opposers in opposition proceedings before the Trademark Trial and Appeal Board of the U.S. Patent and Trademark Office.

 Representative Prosecution Matters

-•Registered trademarks (both word marks and logos) and copyrights, handled opposition proceedings before the Trademark Trial and Appeal Board of the United States Patent and Trademark Office, and negotiated and litigated to secure compliance with settlements arising from these types of matters.
+•Registered trademarks (both word marks and logos) and copyrights, handled opposition proceedings before the Trademark Trial and Appeal Board of the U.S. Patent and Trademark Office, and negotiated and litigated to secure compliance with settlements arising from these types of matters.

 Representative Counseling and Transactional Matters